WHO 2007 reference

 Enter age, sex, and measured height

-The tool keeps the same measurement while you switch between centimeters and feet plus inches, then checks whether the age falls inside the prototype helper's supported month range before showing a percentile.
+The tool keeps the same measurement while you switch between centimeters and feet plus inches, then checks whether the age falls inside the WHO 2007 supported month range before showing a percentile.

-Validation uses the prototype helper's supported range of 5 years 1 month to 19 years.
+Validation uses the WHO 2007 supported range of 5 years 1 month to 19 years.

 Preset scenarios